 If you’d like to discuss a health problem you can get free, confidential advice and treatment quickly at your local pharmacy.
 Many pharmacies are open late and at weekends too, which can be very useful if you need advice when your GP surgery is closed.

 Pharmacists dispense both prescription and non-prescription medicines.
 They can give you advice about how to use your medicines and highlight any possible side effects.
-If you have a long-term health condition, your pharmacist can also help you to manage your medicines and your condition, and if needed they can collect routine prescriptions from your GP too.
+If you have a long-term health condition, your pharmacist can also help you to manage your medicines, and if needed they can collect routine prescriptions from your GP too.

 If you don’t pay for your prescriptions, local pharmacies offer the Care at the Chemist scheme, which provides free medicines for certain common illnesses that affect you or your child.

-To find out more about pharmacies in the local area and what they have to offer, visit our Ask Your Pharmacy pages to read answers to common questions and meet local pharmacists.
+To find out more about pharmacies in the local area and what they have to offer, you can visit our Ask Your Pharmacy page to read answers to common questions and meet local pharmacists.

 “My local pharmacy is great!
 They are just around the corner and always happy to help whenever I need some advice.”